laythq/Array-Of-Sunshine/README.md

 In practice this is:
 - A web application written in React
 - 10 array methods
-- 1 language - Ruby
+- 1 language - Javascript

 ### 🌞 Potential future user stories